Latest controversy for Education Minister as school receives £710,000 in funding despite not applying for it

 And earlier in January, Givan took a lot of flak by refusing the application of two schools in North Down for integrated status, though the minister claimed his hands were tied by legislation.
 Many other MLA were outraged by the decision and as we noted in our own article at the time much of the anger over the decisions stemmed from the belief that Givan may have been following the party line of the DUP (which is hostile to the integrated sector).

-Our mod team uses this account to share quick posts and relevant links.
+Our mod team uses this account to share news and posts.
 Content here should not be interpreted as Slugger’s editorial position.
 Slugger welcomes all views and does not take editorial positions on issues.

 Discover more from Slugger O'Toole